Privacy-Preserving in Connected and Autonomous Vehicles Through Vision to Text Transformation: Proposed Solution

 where $1_{obj}^i$ indicates whether an object exists in cell $i, p_i$ is the true class probability distribution for cell $i$, and $\hat{p}_i$ is the predicted distribution.

-The VLM generates descriptions by matching images with textual prompts, allowing it to produce rich summaries of visual content.
+The VLM module generates descriptions by processing images based on prompts which allows it to produce rich summaries of visual content.
 These textual prompts are not arbitrary but rather follow a hierarchical structured list of predefined prompts that guide the model in extracting key visual elements, such as vehicles, pedestrians, or existing conditions within the image.
 This ensures that the descriptions are relevant and actionable for further processing.
 By encoding complex images into text, this step compresses the data while maintaining the semantic information necessary for an accurate representation in the cloud environment.

-Initially the model starts with token embedding $ X = [x_1, x_2, ..., x_n], x_i \in \mathbb{R}^d $ where $X$ is the input matrix of token vectors, $n$ is the length of the sequence, and $d$ is the embedding dimension.
-Positional encoding are added to represent token positions in a sequence because through the following equation since Transformers do not have a built-in notion of sequence order: $ PE(pos,2i) = sin(\frac{pos}{10000^{\frac{2i}{d}}}), PE(pos, 2i+1) = cos(\frac{pos}{10000^{\frac{2i}{d}}}) $
+Initially the model starts with token embedding $X = [x_1, x_2, ..., x_n], x_i \in \mathbb{R}^d$ where $X$ is the input matrix of token vectors, $n$ is the length of the sequence, and $d$ is the embedding dimension.
+Positional encoding are added to represent token positions in a sequence because through the following equation since Transformers do not have a built-in notion of sequence order: $ PE(pos,2i) = sin(\frac{pos}{10000^{\frac{2i}{d}}}), PE(pos, 2i+1) = cos(\frac{pos}{10000^{\frac{2i}{d}}}) $.

 The positional embedding vector is added to the token embedding: $ Z_0 = X + P $ where P represents the positional encoding.
 The weighted combinations of the token embeddings for each layer including input vectors are linearly transformed into $Query (Q)$, $Key (K)$, and $Value (V)$ matrices using learnable weight matrices $W^Q$, $W^K$, and $W^v$.
 The core of the attention mechanism is the scaled dot-product attention, which computes attention scores for each pair of tokens through: $ Attention(Q,K,V) = Softmax(\frac{QK^T}{\sqrt{d_k}})V $ where $QK^T$ computed the dot-product similarity between queries and keys.
 The term $\frac{1}{\sqrt{d_k}}$ scales the dot product to prevent extremely large values, which could lead to small gradients.
 Also, the softmax normalizes these scores across all tokens, generating a probability distribution to determine the importance of each token.
 Then the self-attention mechanism is repeated multiple times in multi-head attention to learn different aspects of the input sequence: $ MultiHeas(Q,K,V)=Concat(head_1,head_2,...,head_h)W^O $ where each head is calculated using sets of weights, and $W^O$ is a weight matrix to linearly project the concatenated heads.
 After the attention mechanism, each token's representation passes through a feed-forward network.
 This is done for each token independently, which consists of two linear transformations with a non-linear ReLU activation function: $ FFN(z)=ReLU(zW_1+b_1)W_2+b_2 $ where $W_1$, $W_2$ are weight matrices, and $b_1$, $b_2$ are biases.
 To stabilize training, Layer Normalization and Residual Connections are used.
 In the first one each sub-layer (multi-head attention and FFN) has a skip connection that bypasses the layer and adds its input directly to the output. $ Z^{'}_i=LayerNorm(Z_i+SubLayer(Z_i)) $ The Layer Normalization normalizes the inputs to stabilize and accelerate training, typically computed as: $ LayerNorm(z)=\frac{z-\mu}{\sigma+\epsilon} $ where $\mu$ and $\sigma$ are the mean and standard deviation of the layer activations.